PetyaPetrova96/PetyaPetrova96/README.md

 ### Hi there! 👋

-I'm Petya Petrova, a second-year data science student at ITU.
+I'm Petya Petrova, a  data science student at ITU.
 I'm passionate about diving deep into data and extracting valuable insights.

 - 🔭 I’m currently working on honing my skills in machine learning and data analysis.
 - 🌱 I’m eager to learn and expand my knowledge in the field of data science.